jerzyoleksa/simple-neural-networks-in-python/README.md

 - backprop function includes the feed forward phase which can be misleading
 - 1st layer(input) consists of 784 neurons, 2nd layer(hidden) of 30 neurons and 3rd layer(output) of 10 neurons
 - activations are outputs of layers, at the end of feed forward phase activations is a 3 element list of 784, 30 and 10 sized columns
+- the last activation, the activation[2] is not realy an activation, as the last layer, doesnt have any following layer and doesnt activate anything
 - first column of activations variable is just an input - x, the next two are the calculated outputs
 - in python tuple is just a pair of values, zip is a function that creates these pairs
 - nabla word is an unnecessary complication, i would name it updated weights instead